 Apart from Jennifer’s profession as a specialist in superhero law — and the promise of “a bevy of different Marvel characters” being introduced to the series — Marvel hasn’t revealed too many plot details just yet.
-However, if the series takes a page from the comics and brings Jennifer to New York (where she works at a law firm and assists the Avengers), then it could further immerse the new hero in the world of the MCU.
-After all, so many Marvel characters — from Doctor Strange to Spider-Man — call the city home.
+In the trailers, however, we see Jennifer learn to deal with her Hulk-ness, and its impact on her life, career, and dating.

 How Does The She-Hulk MCU Debut Connect To Other Movies?

-Even before She-Hulk drops on Disney+, there’s a major clue that her story could connect to the greater MCU in an interesting way.
-As revealed by the trailer for Shang-Chi and the Legend of the Ten Rings, Abomination makes an appearance fighting Doctor Strange’s Wong — and since Roth’s character is scheduled for She-Hulk, too, the Shang-Chi film could feasibly help set up part of the series.
+Even before She-Hulk drops on Disney+, there was a major clue that her story could connect to the greater MCU in an interesting way.
+As you may remember, in Shang-Chi and the Legend of the Ten Rings, Abomination makes an appearance fighting Doctor Strange’s Wong — and since Roth’s character is scheduled for She-Hulk, too, in addition to Wong, the series could feasibly tie back to that film.

 Another possible MCU connection comes in the form of a case Jennifer took in the Marvel Comics: Spider-Man’s libel lawsuit against the Daily Bugle’s J. Jonah Jameson.

-This post will be updated with the trailer, release date, and additional plot details as more information on She-Hulk becomes available.
+This post will be updated with additional plot details as more information on She-Hulk becomes available.